Roman Catholic Diocese of Tropea

-The Roman Catholic Diocese of Tropea (Latin: Tropiensis) was a Roman Catholic diocese located in the city of Tropea in the province of Vibo Valentia, in Calabria (southern Italy).
+The Diocese of Tropea (Latin: Tropiensis) was a Latin Church ecclesiastical territory or diocese located in the city of Tropea in the province of Vibo Valentia, in Calabria, Italy.
 On 30 September 1986, the diocese was suppressed, and its territory incorporated into the Diocese of Mileto–Nicotera–Tropea).

 History

 By 594, a diocese was established as the Diocese of Meria or Myria.
 Pope Gregory I wrote to his notary in Reggio that the archdeacon Leo and the other clergy should assemble in their church of Myreia and elect a bishop, who, once consecrated, should receive the property of the church.
 The property was in the hands of Bishop Dono of Messana.

 The Diocese of Tropea is first heard of in 649, when Bishop Joannes attended the Roman council of Pope Martin I.

 The Diatyposis of the Emperor Leo VI (c.
 900) lists the Greek Metropolitan of Reggio and his suffragans: the dioceses of Vibona, Tauriana, Locri, Rossano, Squillace, Tropea, Amantea, Cotrone, Cosenza, Nicotera, Bisignano, Nicastro and Cassano.

 In 902, Tropea gained territory from the suppressed Diocese of Nicotera.

 In 1059, the diocese lost territory to establish Diocese of Nicotera.
 In 1094, the diocese gained territory from the suppressed Diocese of Amantea.

 In 1165, Pope Alexander III confirmed the privileges of the archbishops of Reggio Calabria, previously granted by Pope Gregory VII and Eugenius III naming Tropea as one of its suffragan dioceses.

 On 15 March 1179, Pope Alexander III, in the bull "Ideo sumus", confirmed for Bishop Coridonius, all the rights and privileges belonging to the Church of Tropea.
 The privileges were confirmed again by Pope Innocent III in a bull of 16 November 1200.

 In 1296, Bishop Jordanus Ruffus (1272–1296) established the first convent of Franciscans in Tropea.